buchslava/sustainablereading/README.md

 ### How to use

 The Test Environment application works as follows.
 It creates 99 endpoints `http://localhost/data1` -- `http://localhost/data99`.
-Each of them prints a random string and gives a status code 200 in case of a successful call.
-Otherwise, it gives a 403 status code and a "Forbidden" message.
+Each of them prints a [random string and gives a status code 200](https://github.com/buchslava/sustainablereading/blob/master/stub/stub.go#L54-L55) in case of a successful call.
+Otherwise, it gives a [403 status code and a "forbidden"](https://github.com/buchslava/sustainablereading/blob/master/stub/stub.go#L50-L51) message.
 So, if you run the app and call, say, `http://localhost/data1` 4 times immediately it will be ok.
 The fifth time will fail.
 You got a proper result after some timeout.
-It's 10 seconds in the demo application (see below).
+It's 10 seconds according to the demo application (see below).

 ## The basic example